mharis001/evaluate-amq/README.md

 ## Requirements

-- Python 3.6
+- Python 3.6+
-- Streamlit

 ## Usage

 1. Create and activate a virtual environment using [`virtualenv`](https://pypi.org/project/virtualenv/).
 2. Install the necessary requirements using `pip install -r requirements.txt`.
-3. Run streamlit app using `streamlit run app.py`.
+3. Run the using `python main.py`.
+    - Some tests are not provided in this command line interface due to special requirements.
+They are included in the `amq` package and must be run manually.

 The following commands will perform all of the above: